TerisaManuel/Tech-Background/03-hardware/README.md

 <br>

 * I can now walk into a technical conversation and hold my own.
 That confidence didn't exist when I started
 * I see technology differently now.
-It's not intimidating — it's a problem-solving tool.
+It's not intimidating, it's a problem-solving tool.
 And I know how to use it
 * I went from zero hands-on experience to being able to build, troubleshoot, and document real technical work.
 That's not a small thing

 </details>